wengmister/Weighted_GeoFIK/README.md

 **Functions that only calculate joint angles**

 All functions return the number of solutions found as an `unsigned int`.
+8 solutions for joint angles are stored in an array `qsols` which is passed by reference by the caller.
+If a solution does not exist `nan` is assigned to all the entries of the corresponding row.
+If a joint angle is outside the joint limits in a found solution, `nan` is assigned to the joint angle.

 ---